yzziizzy/EACSMB/DEVELOPMENT.md

 * Selection pass is laggy but it shouldn't be.
 It's in the rendering, not the async pixel download.
 * mCopy and the memcpy inside it have src/dst backwards but all usage needs to be fixed too...
 * Distance culling on CPU side needs to handle shadow passes properly
+* Bias calculation on shadows is terrible.
+Trees do not shadow themselves.
+* On an nVidia GT 530, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.

+### Needs attention in the future
+* MDI max meshes limit fixed at 16

 ## Graphics
 * Cache low-resolution pre-baked terrain textures for blocks in the distance.